Nowadays, it’s not a problem to have missing or damaged teeth. Because of denture implants, you can get your teeth back.

 When you bite down while wearing an implant-retained denture, your gums will take most of the force.

-This option requires less implants (usually two per jaw), making the procedure more affordable.
+This option requires fewer implants (usually two per jaw), making the procedure more affordable.
 Sometimes you can even use mini dental implants.
 It’s also much less likely you’ll need a bone graft because these implants can use just the areas with the strongest bone.
 The implants have balls on top of them that hold the fixture in place.

 Although these replacement teeth will restore your ability to speak and eat normally, your bite won’t be as natural as with other denture options and it may not be as stable.